Jackson Personal Injury Lawyer

 How Long Do You Have to Claim for a Car Accident in Michigan?

 In Michigan, you have three years to claim damages for a car accident.
 That means you will have three years from the date of your initial car accident to start building a case, consult with a lawyer, and pursue compensatory damages from the liable parties.
 If you fail to file your claim within the three-year window, your case may be thrown out, and your opportunity to pursue damages may pass.
-It’s important to start filing as soon as possible to avoid missed deadlines.
+It’s important to start filing as soon as possible to avoid missed deadlines, especially in Jackson.

 Dealing with the fallout of a personal injury can be overwhelming, especially if you are also trying to devote your resources to healing.
 An experienced personal injury lawyer can help you make sure you are not taken advantage of during this process by taking control of your case and making sure it’s as strong as possible.